timigod/api_doc/source/protocol/car_parking.html.md

       <code class="field">available_from</code>
       <div class="type required">required</div>
     </td>
     <td>The time from which the parking space can be made available.
-Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="blank">ISO 8601</a> including date, time, and time offset from UTC</td>
+Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>
       <code class="field">available_until</code>
       <div class="type required">required</div>
     </td>
     <td>The time until which the parking space can be made available.
-Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="blank">ISO 8601</a> including date, time, and time offset from UTC</td>
+Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>